MirsadZagrljaca/taskAC/task1/README.md

 #### Dependencies

-- jasmine - testing tool I've decided to use
+- mocha - testing tool I've decided to use

 #### Thank You for checking my task.
 Enjoy!